jacobszmon/Git-Info-Pages/docs/03-Git-Fundamentals/00-Git-Fundamentals.md

 ---

 # Git Fundamentals
-Git is a big part of Software Development, it allows us to collaborate with others, track our changes and have a version history we can rely on.
+Git is a big part of Software Development, allowing us to collaborate with others, track our changes and have a version history we can rely on.
 Here we will learn the basics of using git, and why it is so important.

 ## Learning Objectives